 The Foundation Council is the highest body of the SNSF and makes strategic decisions.
 It ensures that the Foundation stays on mission, defines the position of the SNSF on research policy issues and produces planning documents.
 The members of the Foundation Council are drawn from the most important organisations in the Swiss research community and representatives from politics and industry nominated by the Federal Council.
 The Foundation Council currently consists of the president, eleven representatives of the universities and Federal Institutes of Technology in Zürich and Lausanne, six representatives of the Swiss Academies of Arts and Sciences, eight representatives of the universities of applied sciences and of teacher education, seven coopted members and seven members elected by the Federal Council.
-The Executive Committee is currently composed of thirteen members of the Foundation Council (five representatives of universities, two representatives of federal institutes of technology, one representative of the Swiss Academies of Arts and Sciences, two representatives of the universities of applied sciences and of teacher education, two representatives of the universities of the Swiss Academies of Arts and Sciences, two representatives of the universities of the Swiss Academies of Arts and Sciences, two representatives elected by the federal council.
+The Executive Committee is currently composed of thirteen members of the Foundation Council (five representatives of universities, two representatives of federal institutes of technology, one representative of the Swiss Academies of Arts and Sciences, two representatives of the universities of applied sciences and of teacher education, one coopted member and two representatives elected by the federal council).